 Eventually Groudon roars, back arching up, and begins to stomp the ground with its feet and tail.
 The sunlight intensifies around them, going from uncomfortable to mildly painful, and the earth shakes as new ground boils up from under the water.

-Steven toggles his earpiece, covering his open ear with his other hand better hear through it.
+Steven toggles his earpiece, covering his open ear with his other hand.
 “Drake, report.”

 “I think we’ve defeated the pirates, Champion.
 We can’t detect their submarine anymore, and they took a pretty heavy hit a few minutes ago.
 They’ve either sunk or retreated.”

 “It’s still on the sonar, but… it’s sinking, sir.”